For Students For Staff

 Professor Timothy Clark is one of the world’s most renowned art historians.
 He taught for many years at the University of California, Berkeley, and is the author of several books, including The Painting of Modern Life: Paris in the Art of Manet and his Followers (1985), Farewell to an Idea: Episodes from a History of Modernism (1999), The Sight of Death: An Experiment in Art Writing (2006), Picasso and Truth: From Cubism to Guernica (2013), Heaven on Earth: Painting and the Life to Come (2018), and If These Apples Should Fall: Cézanne and the Present (2022).

-The Poetry & Painting seminars will take place three times a year.
-There are no sign-up lists or reserved places (free entry, and all are welcome).
-A few weeks in advance of each seminar a handout will be made available via a downloadable link which will feature the poetry and painting to be discussed.
-At the seminar Clark will introduce the material and lead the discussion.
+The Poetry & Painting seminars took place three times a year from 2023 to 2025.
+There were no sign-up lists or reserved places (free entry, and all were welcome).
+A few weeks in advance of each seminar a handout was made available via a downloadable link which featured the poetry and painting to be discussed.
+At the seminar Clark introduced the material and led the discussion.

 Handouts